laminas/laminas-validator/doc/book/validators/less-than.md

 # LessThan Validator

-`Zend\Validator\LessThan` allows you to validate if a given value is less than a maximum value.
+`Laminas\Validator\LessThan` allows you to validate if a given value is less than a maximum value.

 > Supports only number validation
 >
-> `Zend\Validator\LessThan` supports only the validation of numbers.
+> `Laminas\Validator\LessThan` supports only the validation of numbers.
 Strings or
 > dates can not be validated with this validator.

 ## Supported options

-The following options are supported for `Zend\Validator\LessThan`:
+The following options are supported for `Laminas\Validator\LessThan`:

 - `inclusive`: Defines if the validation is inclusive the maximum value or exclusive.
 It defaults to `false`.